Grid Algebra: introducing letters and gaining confidence with formal algebraic notation

 The structure of the grid and how Grid Algebra works

 The foundation of school algebra rests on the extension and generalisation of the four mathematical operations of addition, subtraction, multiplication, and division.
 This is inherent within Grid Algebra which is based on the familiar multiplication grid.
-The image below shows a selection of the multiplication grid in Grid Algebra.
+The image below shows a section of the multiplication grid in Grid Algebra.

 In Grid Algebra, the four fundamental mathematical operations can be seen through physical movement: you can rub out numbers in cells, you can colour cells in, and you can drag numbers onto the grid from a list of numbers – numbers will only be accepted onto the grid if they are the correct number for that cell, giving implicit feedback to allow users to consider why a rejected number is not accepted.
 The grid size can also be changed to show a larger or smaller portion of the grid.